yyd01245/grassroots-contracts/contracts/README.md

 Grassroots is a crowdfunding development platform for EOSIO software.
 It allows account holders to vote native system tokens to fund projects, applications, campaigns, or even research and development.

 Funds are sent to the contract and staked to the user's account.
 The user can then allocate an amount of tokens to projects as they see fit.
-A user can `reclaim` any unallocated system tokens out of the contract and back to their eosio.token account at any time.
+A user can `withdraw` any unallocated system tokens out of the contract and back to their regular eosio.token account at any time.

-In order to `unallocate` funds from a project, the user simply calls an action and specifies the proposal along with the amount to unallocate.
-Funds unallocated return to the contract wallet and can then either be reallocated to another project or reclaimed.
+In order to unallocate funds from a project, the user simply calls the `refund` action and specifies the proposal along with the tier level purchased.
+Refunds return to the contract wallet and can then either be contributed to another project or withdrawn.

 ## Create an Account

 Creating an account in Grassroots is as simple as calling the `grassroots::newaccount` action.
 This will create a zero-balance entry to store your future TLOS balance as well as dividends earned through use of the platform.

-* `newaccount`(name new_account_name)
+* `newaccount(name new_account_name)`

     `new_account_name` is the name of the account to be created in Grassroots.
 Currently users must enter their own account names into this field.

 Additionally, users can create an account by simply making a regular `eosio.token::transfer` to the `grassrootsio` account with a memo of "newaccount".
-This will create a balance entry with RAM paid for by Grassroots, but will charge the creation of the account with a `0.1 TLOS` fee before placing the remainder of the transfer into the new account balance.
+This will create a balance entry with RAM paid for by Grassroots, but will charge an account creation fee of `0.1 TLOS` before placing the remainder of the transfer into the newly created account.

 After creating a Grassroots account, all future `eosio.token::transfers` to `grassrootsio` will be caught by the contract and placed in the sender's Grassroots account.

+A user's Grassroots account is their operating balance for all actions on the platform, meaning all contributions, donations, and fees are pulled from this account.
+If at any time a user experiences an `insufficient balance` error, they can simply transfer more `TLOS` to `grassrootsio` and debit their account.

 ## Creating a Project